trashmai/NomenMatch/README.md

 - Http Server
 - PHP 5+
 - JAVA 7+
 - Solr 4

 Download and run solr 4 (http://archive.apache.org/dist/lucene/solr/4.9.1/) with a core using schema.xml and solrconfig.xml in conf/solr-config
 (It's should also work with other versions of solr with appropriate adjustment to schema.xml and solrconfig.xml)

-Quick start a solr instance compatible to MyMatch:
+Quick start a solr instance compatible to NomenMatch:
 -----
 - Download and extract solr 4.9.1
 - copy schema.xml and solrconfig.xml in conf/solr-config to [extracted solr]/example/solr/collection1/conf/